cosmos/interchain-security/docs/docs/consumer-development/changeover-procedure.md

 Performing the on-chain upgrade on the standalone chain will add the `ccv/consumer` module and allow the chain to become a `consumer` of replicated security.

 :::caution
-The `ConsumerGenesis` must be exported to a file and placed in the correct folder on the standalone chain before the upgade.
+The `ConsumerGenesis` must be exported to a file and placed in the correct folder on the standalone chain before the upgrade.

 The file must be placed at the exact specified location, otherwise the upgrade will not be executed correctly.